-- 1st Offense: Verbal Warning - 2nd Offense: Written Warning, superintendent to forward a copy to the office and keep a copy on file on site, Beeler Construction project manager will forward a copy to the Subcontractor's office and the Subcontractor's insurance carrier. - 3rd Offense: Written Warning, superintendent to forward a copy to the office and keep a copy on file on site, Beeler Construction project manager will forward a copy to the Subcontractor's office and the Subcontractor's insurance carrier.
-The Subcontractor's employee may be terminated from the site. - 4th Offense: Subcontractor's employee will be terminated from the site
+• 1st Offense: Verbal Warning

+• 2nd Offense: Written Warning, superintendent to forward a copy to the office and a copy on site, Beeler PM will forward a copy to Subcontractor's office and Subcontractor's insurance carrier.
+Possible subcontractor employee terminated from the site.

+• 3rd Offense: Subcontractor employee terminated from the site.
+Possible termination of subcontract.